-- Staff are responsible for connecting and disconnecting computers/iPads etc. - Food and drink should not be consumed by students near the computers. - Students are regularly reminded by staff of the importance of not spending too many hours in front of a monitor. - Any problems with the equipment should be reported to the ICT Network Manager.
+- Staff are responsible for connecting and disconnecting computers/iPads etc. - Food and drink should not be consumed by pupils near the computers. - Pupils are regularly reminded by staff of the importance of not spending too many hours in front of a monitor. - Any problems with the equipment should be reported to the ICT Network Manager.

-SEN Students and Computers:
+SEN Pupils and Computers:

-Some SEN students may be provided with individual equipment.
-Teaching staff should liaise with the SEN department and ascertain the arrangements that have been set up with the student for printing etc. Where a student has physical disabilities, staff must be aware of any implications for computer work, before that work arises, to avoid any embarrassment for the student
+Some SEN pupils may be provided with individual equipment.
+Teaching staff should liaise with the SEN department and ascertain the arrangements that have been set up with the pupil for printing etc. Where a pupil has physical disabilities, staff must be aware of any implications for computer work, before that work arises, to avoid any embarrassment for the pupil